-The 5 Best Free Screen Recorder Tools for 2021
+The 5 Best Free Online Screen Recorder Tools for 2021

 by Ashley Villegas

-With remote work being the norm, it’s no wonder that productivity tools with screen recording capabilities are getting smarter.
+Free online screen recorder tool options are on the rise with remote work being the norm.
+Productivity tools with screen recording capabilities are getting smarter and offering more features.
 This year, we give you our top picks for what should be on your wish list to take your work to the next level.
 Read on to find out more!

-Best Free Screen Recorders for Windows & Mac
+Free Online Screen Recorder Tools for Windows & Mac

 If you’re looking for a free screen recording tool, here are a few options to explore: Weet, Loom, Camtasia, ScreenFlow and Vidyard.

-Weet packs a host of useful features into one tool.
+Free online screen recorder tool Weet packs a host of useful features into one free online screen recorder tool.
 When the product was unveiled to the public in 2020, it was quite comparable to Loom in functionality.
 Most recently, the Weet team has added AI powered capabilities such as noise cancellation, face framing and auto transcription and subtitling.

 In the coming months, a workspace feature, Slack and Teams integrations will be made available, taking is collaborative nature steps further.
 What makes Weet collaborative now?
 Its rich comment interface allows co-authors to reply with video, screenshare or text.
 The ability to create multiple chapters (or sections) allows you to create a sequential, organized video for presentations, video tutorials and more.